superwofy/E9X-M-CAN-Integration-Module/README.md

 # E9X-M-CAN-Integration-Module

-Unlike my previous modules, this one has access to PTCAN and KCAN.
+Unlike my previous modules, this one has access to PTCAN, KCAN and DCAN.
 While the code is quite specific for my particular car, much of the CAN message logic may be useful.
 Included are also tools to allow full manipulation of the program section in the MSD81 bin file.
-MDrive settings now configurable from iDrive!

 Hardware used: